Agnes-CeciliaBergqvist/API-Webshop/README.md

 All functions are written with big letters.
 Using try and catch for every sql questions

+OBS!!!
+SE TILL SÅ DU FÖLJER REGLER MED print_r och return!!

 ERROR CODES
 ------
 001 = All arguments need a value "CreateUser"
 002 = All arguments need a value "AddProduct"
-003 = No ID specified, enter the ID that you want to delete "deleteProduct"
+003 = No ID specified, enter the ID that you want to delete "deleteProduct", "getProduct" 004 = Product dosent exsist!
+"GetProduct"